Opal vs ScrollJail

 | ✕ Uses dark patterns to sell the cure | ✓ Honest by design |

 Opal has 4 million users and a polished product.
 It's not badly made.
-The problem is the business model.
+The problem is the onboarding.

-And even if you pay - Opal blocks apps.
-Which means the moment you cancel Instagram, you start doomscrolling YouTube.
+And even once you're in - Opal blocks apps.
+Which means the moment you block Instagram, you start doomscrolling YouTube.
 The behavior migrates.
 Opal never fixed the root problem because it never asked why you were there in the first place.

 - Moritz, Ex-Doomscroller · Founder of ScrollJail